Mount Toubkal Winter

 - Meals in Marrakech

 - Mineral water, soft drinks, snacks and showers in the refuge.
+There is also a small donation for firewood.

 - Optional upgrade to Kasbah du Toubkal rooms in Imlil.